-This topic contains 5 replies, has 4 voices, and was last updated by Carlos C February 12, 2016.
+- This topic has 5 replies, 4 voices, and was last updated February 12, 2016 by Carlos C.

 VMDK Preseeding deadline

 thank you all in advance for the time that you will give to my topic.

 We are investigating on the preseeding option in order to move some “fat” virtual machines.

 The article is clear about how it works and how to do it (http://www.zerto.com/myzerto/knowledge-base/copy-vmdk-disks-for-preseeding/) but my question is: for how many days cloned vmdk is still valid.

 In other words, with an example: today I clone a virtual machine and store its vmdks.
 Can I use those vmdks for preseeding a month later or Zerto will avoid the preseeding and start a new, fresh sync over network?

 FedericoShannon SFebruary 11, 2016 04:43:55 PMFederico VFebruary 12, 2016 08:50:59 AM